-There is nothing more important than preparing a Hawaii will which ensures that after death, your assets will be distributed according to your wishes.
+There is nothing more important than estate planning in Hawaii.
+A will which ensures that after death, your assets will be distributed according to your wishes.
 Without a will, distribution of your assets will be governed solely by the laws of the state.
 Your estate may pass to relatives who you would not have chosen to inherit.

 Each person has different concerns which must be addressed by the lawyer preparing the will.
 These concerns may include estate tax planning, trusts for minor children, or your intent to exclude relatives whom you do not wish to inherit.